xaravind/Documentation/java_mvn_tomcat.md

 # Deploying Java Application on Amazon Linux with Maven and Tomcat

-This guide walks you through deploying a Java application using Maven, Amazon Corretto (Java 21), and Tomcat on Amazon Linux.

 ### Prerequisites
 Make sure you have the following installed: